AgnostiqHQ/covalent/doc/source/getting_started/quickstart/advanced/svm_classification/index.rst

 Model Training & Cross validation
 =================================

-So far we looked at the `pre-processing` workflow and covered several niche features in Covalent such as file transfers, electron dependencies, synchronization primitives, remote executors etc.
+So far we looked at the `pre-processing` workflow and covered several niche features in Covalent such as file transfers, electron dependencies, synchronization primitives and remote executors.
 In the earlier section, we saw how users can dispatch parts of their workflows to remote machines they may have access to.
 The machines can be bare-metal servers, virtual machines (on-prem/cloud) that users would have access to.

 In this section, we look to demonstrate users can dispatch their Covalent workflows to AWS cloud services (especially AWS Batch) for execution.
 Covalent supports execution of tasks on a variety of AWS cloud services through its suite of :doc:`AWS cloud executor plugins<../../../../plugins>`.
-Users can choose the right compute service for their computational needs and use them elastically as the needs arise.
+Users can choose the right compute service for their computational needs and use them elastically as needs arise.

 Following is the list of AWS cloud executors that are currently supported in Covalent